day8/re-frame/docs/API.md

+> Page Under construction

-## re-frame API
+## The re-frame API

-I have good news and bad news.
+So, I have some good news and some bad news.

 First, the bad news:
  1. [there's this problem](https://github.com/Day8/re-frame/blob/master/src/re_frame/core.cljc#L19-L33)
  2. I lied about the extra nudity

 Now, the good news:
-  1. the re-frame API is indeed [all in one namespace](https://github.com/Day8/re-frame/blob/master/src/re_frame/core.cljc)
+  1. the re-frame API is indeed [all in the core namespace](https://github.com/Day8/re-frame/blob/master/src/re_frame/core.cljc)
-  2. That namespace has occasional comments
+  2. That namespace has some comments
   3. Each API function has passable documentation (see links below), just not auto-generated.

 ## Links To API docs